Shaik-Zuher/Time_Trend/README.md

 ## 1.Clone Repositoy or Download Zip file

-Fork repository and donwload zip file
+Fork repository and download zip file

 OR